RETURN TO HOME PAGE

 3. "sharing in"...but not like we each have a piece of pie.
 The Form remains unchanged by being participated in.

-C. Highest, most important Form is The Good (from The Republic).
+C. There is a form of all the forms.
+Highest, most important Form is The Good (from The Republic).

 2. Perfect, immutable, source of all being and knowing.
-Who does this sound like?
+Sounds kind of like God.
 With what differences?
 Not a mind.
 Not an agent.
 Not personal.

-1. Creates out of Love, so want world to be the best it can be.
+1. Creates out of Love, so wants world to be the best it can be.

 2. So it must be a copy of the very best, i.e. the World of the Forms.